An Accurate and Interpretable Framework for Trustworthy Process Monitoring: Experiments

-As a resilient and reliable source of energy~\cite{use1,use2}, nuclear power plants generate nearly 800 billion kilowatt-hours of electricity per year in America, supplying more than 60\% of the emission-free electricity, reducing about 500 million metric tons of carbon emission~\cite{roth2017going}.
-However, as an extreme-condition ECP, it raises serious concerns regarding environmental safety and energy security~\cite{safe1,safe2}.
-In the event of a nuclear anomaly, excessive amounts of radionuclides can be released into the atmosphere, causing severe environmental pollution.
-As a preventive technology, automatic monitoring networks for nuclear power plants have been widely deployed, such as the RadNet in America~\cite{li2020unconventional}, the Fixed Point Surveillance network in Canada~\cite{liu2018development}, and the Atmospheric Nuclear Radiation Monitoring Network (ANRMN) in China.

-The ANRMN project consists of approximately 500 individual stations for nuclear radiation monitoring, as shown in \autoref{stationChart}.
-The key performance indicator (KPI) of these stations is the $\gamma$-ray dose rate in the atmosphere~\cite{weather2}, which reflects the intensity of radionuclides.
-However, the measured dose rate is not only related to the intensity of generated radionuclides but also affected by meteorological conditions and spectrometer operating conditions~\cite{weather1,weather3}.
-For example, natural radionuclide radon in the air can be washed to the ground during rainfall, resulting in a spurious increase in the dose rate measured by monitoring sensors~\cite{weather1}.
-Ignoring such external factors can lead to false alarms and reduced reliability of monitoring.
+As a resilient and reliable source of energy~\cite{use1,use2}, nuclear power plants generate nearly 800 billion kilowatt-hours of electricity per year in America, supplying more than 60\% of the emission-free electricity, reducing about 500 million metric tons of carbon emissions~\cite{roth2017going}.
+However, as an extreme-condition ECP, it raises considerable concerns regarding environmental and energy security~\cite{safe1,safe2}.
+In nuclear anomalies, excessive radionuclides are released into the atmosphere, causing severe environmental pollution.
+As a preventive technology, automatic monitoring networks for nuclear radiation have been widely deployed, such as the Atmospheric Nuclear Radiation Monitoring Network (ANRMN) in China, comprising around 500 individual nuclear radiation monitoring stations, as shown in \autoref{stationChart} (a).
+The key performance indicator (KPI) to monitor is the $\gamma$-ray dose rate in the atmosphere~\cite{weather1}, which indicates radionuclide intensity.
+However, dose rate is influenced not only by radionuclide intensity but also by meteorological and spectrometer operating conditions~\cite{weather1,weather3}.
+For example, radionuclide radon in the air can be washed to the ground during rainfall, leading to a pseudo increase in the recorded dose rate~\cite{weather1}.
+Ignoring such external factors can lead to false alarms and unreliable monitoring.